containerbuildsystem/osbs-docs/docs/users.rst

 will fail and the parent image **must** be rebuilt in OSBS before it is used in another build.

+If the manifest in question is a manifest list and the digests comparison fail, the V2 manifest digests in the manifest list will be compared with the koji build archive metadata digests before OSBS advises rebuilding the parent image.
+This behavior can be deactivated through the ``deep_manifest_list_inspection`` option.
+See `config.json`_ for further reference.

 Isolated Builds
 ---------------